 The reserves are required by agreements with funders for the replacement of tangible capital assets.
-This balance consists of a net accumulation of the levy on operations and expenditures paid for by the reserve since inception.
+This balance consists of a net accumulation of the levy on operations and expenditures paid for by the reserve since inception and are included in accumulated surplus.